 Schools recognise that children who enter the Looked after System are often the most vulnerable.
 The school's policy on Children Looked After (CLA) should be set out in (a separate document) in consultation with Education Directorate's Looked After Co-ordinator.
-Liz Hancock
+School to hyperlink policy